TheKongers/Corbench/corbench/docs/eks.md

 4. **Set Environment Variables and Deploy the Cluster**:

+    IMPORTANT: Before running any make commands locally, make sure to build the infra tool in the /infra directory for your computer!
+The current build may not be sutible for your machine's archetecture, but make sure if you are uploading the corbench docker image to always build for linux/amd64.
+More details can be found in [corbench/infra/README.md](../infra/README.md)

     ```bash
     export AUTH_FILE=<path to yaml credentials file that was created in the last step>
     export CLUSTER_NAME=corbench